 with Dawn Carone (Biology) and Andy Hines (Aydelotte)

-This session will explore how the story of Henrietta Lacks underlines the complex entanglement of bioethics and the racialized urban geography, which hospitals and universities play a key role in shaping.
+This session explored how the story of Henrietta Lacks underlines the complex entanglement of bioethics and the racialized urban geography, which hospitals and universities play a key role in shaping.

-The discussion will connect to several upcoming events on campus:
+The discussion connected to several events on campus in October 2021:

-- a conversation in the Aydelotte Foundation’s Race, Racism, and Liberal Arts series with Krystal Tsosie and Tao Leigh Goffe on developing projects and programs that address historic and present violence with respect to race, indigeneity, and science and technology on October 28.
+- in the Aydelotte Foundation’s Race, Racism, and Liberal Arts series, a conversation with Krystal Tsosie and Tao Leigh Goffe on developing projects and programs that address historic and present violence with respect to race, indigeneity, and science and technology